rfss94/rfs/Reporting-a-bug.md

 #Punishment for writing a bad bug report, not making any sense or asking stupid questions

-I will probably link you to a random youtube video that I think is hilarious in the context of the issue title or text and add the dafuq?, srsly? tags
+I will probably link you to a random youtube video that I think is hilarious in the context of the issue title or text and add the dafuq?, srsly? tags (also will probably close the issue).
+FEAR ME!